wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 unsupported flow is shown below.

-![Unsupported branching logic showing vehicle service for a tune-up versus a smog and a test nested within it for simple if then else for cars made in 1971 or before versus cars made after 1971](../media/2-process-flow-2-bad-branching.png)
+![Unsupported branching logic showing vehicle service for a tune-up versus a smog and a test nested within it for a simple if then else for cars made in 1971 or before versus cars made after 1971.](../media/2-process-flow-2-bad-branching.png)

 Notice the decision point around the Vehicle Service decision point.
 You can see that two of the branches end up at the Issue or Deny Smog